AlexanderKosik/kickstart_regex/content/groups.md

 If the pattern did not emerge, have a look at the last number.
 It does not matter what number we have here, everything is valid.
 So we can use `\d`.

-In the first number only 0 to 5 is valid, so we can use `[0-5]`.
+For the first number only 0 to 5 is valid, so we can use `[0-5]`.

 We can combine these two and use: `[0-5]\d`.

+With this knowledge, try to solve the "hour problem".

 ### More hints
-If you have solved the "minute problem", continue with the hour problem separated.
+If you get stuck try to solve the hour problem isolated first.

 If you RegEx101, use this test string:
 ```